 \subsection{McDiarmid's inequality}

-A prominent application of the martingale approach is the derivation of a powerful inequality due to McDiarmid (see \cite[Theorem~3.1]{McDiarmid_1997} or \cite{McDiarmid_bounded_differences_Martingales_1989}), also known as the {\em bounded difference inequality}.
-Let $\cX$ be some set, and let $f \colon \cX^n \to \reals$ be a function that satisfies the {\em bounded difference assumption}
+A prominent application of the martingale approach is the derivation of a powerful inequality due to McDiarmid (see \cite[Theorem~3.1]{McDiarmid_1997} or \cite{McDiarmid_bounded_differences_Martingales_1989}), also known as the {\em bounded-difference inequality}.
+Let $\cX$ be a set, and let $f \colon \cX^n \to \reals$ be a function that satisfies the {\em bounded difference assumption}

-for every $1 \le i \le n$, where $d_1,\ldots,d_n$ are some nonnegative real constants.
-This is equivalent to saying that, for any given $i$, the variation of the function $f$ with respect to\ its $i$th coordinate is upper bounded by $d_i$.
-(We assume that each argument of $f$ takes values in the same set $\cX$ mainly for simplicity of presentation; an extension to different domains for each variable is not difficult.)
+for every $1 \le i \le n$, where $d_1,\ldots,d_n$ are arbitrary nonnegative real constants.
+This is equivalent to saying that, for every given $i$, the variation of the function $f$ with respect to\ its $i$th coordinate is upper bounded by $d_i$.
+(We assume that each argument of $f$ takes values in the same set $\cX$ mainly for simplicity of presentation; an extension to different domains for each variable is easy.)

-\begin{theorem}[McDiarmid's inequality] Let $\{X_k\}_{i=1}^n$ be independent (not necessarily identically distributed) random variables taking values in some measurable space $\cX$.
-Consider a random variable $U = f(X^n)$, where $f \colon \cX^n \to \reals$ is a measurable function satisfying the bounded difference assumption \eqref{eq:bounded_differences_ch2}.
+\begin{theorem}[McDiarmid's inequality] Let $\{X_k\}_{k=1}^n$ be independent (not necessarily identically distributed) random variables taking values in a measurable space $\cX$.
+Consider a random variable $U = f(X^n)$ where $f \colon \cX^n \to \reals$ is a measurable function satisfying the bounded difference assumption \eqref{eq:bounded_differences_ch2}, and $X^n \triangleq (X_1, \ldots, X_n)$.
 Then, for every $r \geq 0$,

 \end{theorem}

 \begin{remark} One can use the Azuma--Hoeffding inequality for a derivation of a concentration inequality in the considered setting.
 However, the following proof provides an improvement by a factor of~4 in the exponent of the bound. \end{remark}